Japanese airlines to stop giving China flight plans through new zone

 Abe's government earlier warned of possible unexpected consequences if Beijing enforced the rules.
 U.S. Defense Secretary Chuck Hagel described the move a "destabilizing attempt to alter the status quo in the region".

-China's Defence Ministry countered by lodging protests with the U.S. and Japanese embassies in Beijing.
+China's Defense Ministry countered by lodging protests with the U.S. and Japanese embassies in Beijing.

 Civil aviation officials from Hong Kong and Taiwan on Monday said their carriers entering the zone must send flight plans to Chinese aviation authorities.
 A transport ministry official in Seoul said South Korean planes would do the same.